robin48gx/TH7/README.md

-The python file ssh_terminal_TH7.py is a simple terminal program that displays the microvolts received from the thermocouples and displays them in centigrade (for K type).
+The python file ssh_terminal_TH7.py is a simple terminal program that displays the microvolts received from the thermocouples and displays them in centigrade (for `k` type).
 It also displays the PCB temperature and  the Vcc (voltage from USB to the pi;
 the value is necessary for accurate calculation of microvolts).

 The python file thermometers_TH7.py adds to this with tkinter drawn thermometers.
+You may need the tkinter python modules for this : i.e. apt-get install python-tk.

 Feel free to branch off this to make a temperature logger or a web interface.